sysread/bash-gpt/README.md

 unit_test=$(code -l python -c "$stack_class" -p 'unit test for this class')
 ```

+## `tester`

+Runs your unit tests.
+If they fail, sends the error messages and relevant file
+contents to `gpt` to come up with suggested fixes.
+Then it will offer to rerun
+your tests to verify the fix.

 ## `utils`

 Library of small utility functions and aliases: